-When the application has been submitted to the DNO by your installer, the DNO will assess the impact of the generation on their network.
+When the application has been submitted to the DNO, they will assess the impact of the generation on their network.
 Where necessary, they will carry out design work, eg. for network reinforcement.
+This will be detailed in your Connection Offer.